plimaye0329/PulsarXplorer/README.md

 - **Tabular Data**:
     - Shows the burst properties mentioned above and the TransientX PNG files

+    - User can click on any tabular cell to open the associated candidate image

+### Additional features:
+- The margin between graph and table can be dragged to resize the layout according to your needs.
 - The scatter plot can be filtered by applying filters on different burst properties
     - For example: Only visualize high S/N ratio candidates using a (> 30) filter in the S/N column
-    - User can click on any tabular cell to open the associated candidate image

 ##  Contact

 For questions, bugs, or feature requests, open an issue or contact: